I currently contract with the following organizations to provide individual therapy services:

 This for-profit is based in Plantation, Florida, but I see clients in the greater West Palm Beach area.
 Sessions can be held at the branch office in Palm Beach Gardens or in the natural environment (home, school, etc.).
 Major insurance carriers and Medicaid are accepted, but currently I can only take Medicaid clients.
 For autistic clients, the focus is on greater mental health.
 ABA services are not available.

-This is a for-profit organization based in Boynton Beach, FL, but I see clients in greater West Palm Beach area.
+This is a for-profit organization based in Boynton Beach, FL, but I see clients in the greater West Palm Beach area.
 They partner with Early Steps exclusively, and I work with them as a certified Infant Toddler Developmental Specialist.
 Because they work with Early Steps, all families have to be evaluated by Early Steps first.
 ICBeyond’s focus is on developmental delays in ages birth to 3 years old.
-They accept Medicaid, and I take Medicaid clients.
+They partner with Early Steps here in Palm Beach County, but can also accept some outside 0 to 3 private clients on insurance.
+With Early Steps, all insurance is welcomed if the child qualifies.
+If insurance will not cover services, then Early Steps will.
 ABA services are not available.

 Classes and Workshops

 These classes vary with the audience, but the main goal is to introduce autism to those new to its world.
 Whether you have a recently diagnosed family member, or are being introduced to clients on the spectrum, this interactive and multi-styled training can show you what autism is, what it is like, and the various therapeutic approaches used to make lives change for the better.
 All workshops are regularly updated with new information or research findings, and can be tailored to the age level.
 As the business progresses, the classes aim to foster a community within the community built by parents/families, for parents/families!